codeframework/Docs/CODE Framework (.NET Core) Change Log.md

 # CODE Framework .NET Core Change Log

+## 1.1.5

+* Switched all JSON Serialization/Deserialization from JSON.NET to System.Text.Json
+* JSON operations are now async.

 ## 1.1.4

 * Added AzureLogger to log message whenever an app or service runs in Azure.